winsonluk/reffit/README.md

 Detecting User Inquiry
 ----------------------
 The clearest indication of a user's readiness to purchase can be found in the subreddit (an organized categorical area of interest within Reddit) that a user's comment is written in.
 Examples of subreddits with high purchasing activity include [BuyItForLife](https://reddit.com/r/BuyItForLife), where users ask for suggestions of products that last a lifetime, [Frugal](https://reddit.com/r/Frugal), where users recommend low-cost alternatives to everyday purchases, and [MaleFashionAdvice](https://reddit.com/r/MaleFashionAdvice) (and its female counterpart [FemaleFashionAdvice](https://reddit.com/r/FemaleFashionAdvice)), where users are inspired to purchase the fashionable clothing of tomorrow.

+Also indicative of a user's purchasing tendency is the text of his or her comment in relation to the comments within the subreddit.
+Comments with a comparatively high proportion of words such as "buying", "price", or "advice" correlate highly with a user's likeliness to consider a product recommendation.

+Furthermore, users who mention the plural form of multiword product category keywords, such as "arm warmers", "laptop sleeves", or "hand sanitizers", are likely to be seeking a suggestions for a particular item within such category.

+A comment's subreddit, proportion of suggestive keywords, and mentions of general products can together give us a coherent interpretation of the user's tendency to purchase.